Your Search Results

 A country inn that's full of charm.
 Warm and comforting in winter, open and spacious in summer.
 Since we visited the management has changed at least twice - we think it's still dog-friendly.

-A dog-friendly inn with rooms, close to an iconic windmill.
+A dog-friendly hotel with a dog walk close to an iconic windmill.

 Just the place for some spiritual refreshment, an excellent farm shop and a stroll around the ancient village is a delight.
 Dogs are generally welcomed, although not in the churches.